When it comes to relaxing holidays, there’s no town like a wine town.

 After exploring Colmar, it was time to say goodbye and move on to Strasbourg.
 Since the drive from Colmar to Strasbourg was quick (1 hour), we decided to visit Haut-Koenigsbourg, a medieval castle-fortress that lies in the mountains between the two cities.

 Strategically located on a rocky ridge overlooking a plain, the chateau was used by royal families, robber barons, and invading troops from the Middle Ages until it was abandoned in the 17th century.
 Now, it is a popular tourist attraction and classified as a monument historique by the French Ministry of Culture.

 There are several trails to various landmarks from the chateau, like the Montagne des Singes (Monkey Mountain) and the Volerie des Aigles (Eagle Park).
-We mostly spent our time looking around the chateau grounds and checking out the medieval garden.
+We mostly spent our time walking around the chateau grounds and the medieval garden.